GameCult/gamecult-grav/pages/02.aetheria/04._info2/text.md

 anchors:
     active: true
 tagtitle: h2
-menu: 'Elysium'
+menu: Elysium
 image: elysium.png
 ---

 # **Welcome to Elysium**

 Humanity has recently arrived in a brave new galaxy, ready to explore its wonders, exploit its treasures, and return to Earth as harbingers of a new frontier.
-The 5 megacorporations that funded the journey have each set up their own colonies, and the business of empire-building is booming in a very literal way.
+The 12 megacorporations that funded the journey have each set up their own colonies, and the business of empire-building is booming in a very literal way.